 - The surgeon uses a tool to make little incisions which the hair is placed into.
 This is so the follicles have a place to develop and begin to grow like normal hair.

-There is very minimal downtime to this surgery.
-It is advised to stay off of work for 1-2 days, but not necessary and you are able to return to all sporting activities after a week.
+As this procedure involves the cutting of the scalp, there will be pain and discomfort.
+It will take roughly two to three weeks for your transplant to heal.
+The staples are then removed on the end of the third week.
+You are advised to keep sports and strenuous activities to a low for the first week.
 All patients will be given pain medication to take for the pain issues and to be as comfortable as possible.
-Within two weeks of the transplant the hairs will fall out.
+Within two weeks of the transplant, the hairs will fall out.
 But the follicle will remain, allowing new hair to grow.

 Surgeon-led and managed care throughout for a truly personalised approach

 Financing options available

 Call us on 020 7993 4849 / 0900 – 2000 Mon – Sat

 To be a suitable candidate for FUE, you must have both healthy patches of hair and healthy skin.
 FUT is more suitable for those who are balding or have had hair falling out for some time that is not growing back.
 Those who have experienced trauma such as burns or scars are also suitable candidates for FUT.

 What is the difference between FUT and FUE?

 When considering hair transplants, there are two suitable options: Follicular Unit Transplant (FUT) and Follicular Unit Extraction (FUE).

 FUT involves removing an entire strip of tissue from the patient, with thousands of follicular units then transplanted.
 This is often the preferred method, as the follicular units more closely mimic the patient’s natural hair.
 However, this is not always a viable option for every patient.
 This method may also leave a larger scar, as it is removing a whole strip of tissue, rather than individual units, as with FUE.